anotherayush/TempBoard/README.md

-# TextBoard: Real-time Collaborative Text Editor
+# TempBoard: Real-time Collaborative Text Editor

 TextBoard is a web-based, real-time collaborative text editor that allows multiple users to edit and share text documents simultaneously.